Beyond boundaries: Gary Lorden's groundbreaking contributions to sequential analysis: Sequential Hypothesis Testing

 For small~$c$, the expectation $\Eb_\theta [\tau_i]$ is of order~$|\log c|$, so $n^{1/2}$ can be replaced by~$|\log c|^{1/2}$, which yields

 Note that these stopping times look exactly like the ones defined in~\eqref{hatTi2} with the stopping boundaries

-The test based of these stopping times is already optimal to second order.
-However, to make it third-order optimal one must choose the constant~$Q$ carefully to account for the overshoots.
-Specifically, using this result, Lorden proves that the risks of an optimal rule and of the GSLRT are both connected to the risks of the family of one-sided tests $\tau_a(\theta) =\inf\set{n: \lambda_n(\theta,\theta_i) \geq a}$, which are strictly optimal in the problem
+The test based on these stopping times is already optimal to the second order.
+However, to achieve third-order optimality, one must carefully choose the constant $Q$ to address the overshoots.
+Specifically, leveraging this result, Lorden demonstrates that the risks of an optimal rule and of the GSLRT are both linked to the risks of the family of one-sided tests $\tau_a(\theta) =\inf\{n: \lambda_n(\theta,\theta_i) \geq a\}$, which are strictly optimal in the problem: